How to Grow GIANT Hostas

 Location, location, location is the largest factor in determining available water.
 If you have been gardening in the same location for several years you know where the moist spots are.

-Moist areas are the ideal spot for the giants.
+Moist areas are the ideal spot for the giant hostas.
 We’re not talking about standing water that has no oxygen in the soil.
 The best spot has soil that is likely to still be moist in the hot summer months.

 The Depth and Quality of the Soil